29 MAR 2018

 My Chairman’s Challenge is to cycle from John O’Groats to Land’s End (about 920 miles) over seven days in May.
 And I’ll be doing this solo.
 I’ve chosen to do this in May (12-18) as it coincides with Mental Health Awareness Week.

 I decided upon the challenge for a couple of reasons.
 Firstly, I wanted to do something that would really be a challenge, that I’d have to push myself and train to do and hopefully people would think so, too.
 Secondly, as a national body, I thought a challenge that crosses lots of RICS Matrics regions was nice symbolically.

 I want to raise some money towards a good cause, but more importantly I think it is about raising awareness.
-Whilst attitudes are changing, societal pressures are only increasing, particularly for younger generations.
+While attitudes are changing, societal pressures are only increasing, particularly for younger generations.
 We need to do more to address the issue of mental health in order to prevent it deteriorating further.

-That sounds very grand and perhaps overly ambitious for a Chairman of RICS Matrics but my aspirations start smaller.
+That sounds very grand and perhaps overly ambitious for a chairman of RICS Matrics but my aspirations start smaller.
 Ultimately I want people to look after themselves and for friends and colleagues to be aware, supportive and sympathetic towards people who may be experiencing mental health problems.

 If you would like to support my challenge, please donate here.